bgdcc/p_gen_tool/README.md

    The program will prompt the user to input the master password.
 After the input has been validated, the program will copy the decrypted password to the user's clipboard.

+   To properly demonstrate the capabilities of password retrieval, we will first introduce 2 accounts from the same service using the password storage mode (or mode 2).

 ## Conclusion

 This project provided a huge amount of education value.
 It helped me gain hands-on experience with various cryptographic practices, such as symmetric encryption and secure hashing.